wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

         }
     }

+If multiple filters are applied to a single property they will be executed in the order of their definition inside the JSON Schema.

 If a list is used filters may include additional option parameters.
 In this case a single filter must be provided as an object with the key **filter** defining the filter:

 .. code-block:: json